 I use chemistry to understand the origin of life – and I use the origin of life as a pretext to understand and develop new, fundamental chemistry.
 In my PhD and postdoctoral experiences I have divided my focus between physico-chemical and biophysical approaches to study condensed phases, with an interest both in characterizing reactions in coacervates and in controlling droplet dynamics.
 I am currently working on peptide/oligonucleotide mixtures, to shed light on the interactions underlying coacervation and on how soft matter affects chemical reactivity.
 I find it fascinating that phase separation is a widespread phenomenon in chemistry and biology, whether we want it or not.
+I am always interested in discussing new projects, and in sharing my passion for coacervates with other scientists.

 University of Cambridge, Department of Biochemistry, UK

-Previously: University of Strasbourg, Institut de Science et d’Ingénierie Supramoléculaires, FR
+First year at the University of Strasbourg, Institut de Science et d’Ingénierie Supramoléculaires, FR

 Projects: Coacervate-mediated primitive model of cell division, Phase separation of peptide/nucleic acid mixtures

-2021-23 Postdoctoral Researcher in the Katsonis Research Group
+2021-23 Postdoctoral Researcher with Nathalie Katsonis

 University of Groningen, Stratingh Institute, NL